 What is the DBA?

 The Doctor of Business Administration (DBA) is a professional doctorate with the same status as a PhD.
-It is the highest qualification available in business and management.
-It is specifically designed for senior professionals who wish to advance their careers by developing their research, analytical and critical thinking skills.
+It is the highest qualification available in business and management, designed for senior professionals who wish to advance their careers by developing their academic research and critical thinking skills.
 The Northampton DBA is a part-time programme that typically runs over four years.
 The first two years are structured around facilitated modules that provide the foundations for the research project, the main element of the DBA.
 This research project needs to make a significant contribution to professional practice by developing existing theories and knowledge.

 The DBA provides the opportunity for you to cultivate the skills needed to find better solutions for intractable problems and develop new paradigms for the increasingly complex, turbulent and interconnected business environment.
-It does this in several ways:
+It does this by:

-- encouraging your critical thinking and analytical skills to identify the core or ‘real’ issues
+- honing your critical thinking and analytical skills to identify the core or ‘real’ issues

-- developing your ability to identify and evaluate, as well as generate, relevant evidence on which to base decisions
+- refining your capability to evaluate evidence on which to base decisions

 - improving the clarity with which you present and support arguments

-- providing the expertise for you to examine robustly ideas and options
+- providing the understanding for you to question ideas and options appropriately

 In this way, the Northampton DBA will enable you to differentiate yourself, not just in terms of having the qualification, but also in the way you work and think.